Data Centers in Tours

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no direct public cloud on-ramps within Tours as of September 2025.
-Businesses connect to all major cloud providers, including AWS, Google Cloud (GCP), and Microsoft Azure, via private network links to interconnection hubs in Paris.
+Direct Cloud On-Ramps: There are no direct cloud on-ramps within Tours as of September 2025.
+Secure, low-latency access to all major cloud providers, including AWS, Google Cloud, and Microsoft Azure, is achieved via private network connections to the primary interconnection hub in Paris.

-Internet Exchange Points (IXPs): Public peering is not a feature of the local market.
-Peering is typically handled privately or through major internet exchanges located in Paris, ensuring efficient traffic exchange for the region.
+Internet Exchange Points (IXPs): Public peering is limited in Tours.
+Most network peering is conducted privately between carriers or routed through major exchanges in Paris, ensuring efficient traffic exchange with national and international networks.

 Power Analysis